-Online school, Brainline, has announced that it will not be increasing their annual tuition fees for Grade 12 in 2023.
+Online Education Provider, Brainline, has announced that it will not be increasing their annual tuition fees for Grade 12 in 2023.
 Brainline’s Financial Head, Rosa-Marie Cox-Cronje, says the decision was made after considering a number of factors.

 We know parents are spending a lot of money on ensuring quality education for their children, so we felt that it is important to ease the burden on families.
 We have also built in ad hoc elements that were costed separately in the past.
 All invigilation costs have been included in the overall cost,” she says.